 - They reach out and ENGAGE with the business that best meets their needs

-Today’s local customer journey
+Today’s customer journey online

 As your customers search, discover and engage, their journey can include a dozen steps or more – search engines, social media pages, ads, websites, review pages and more.